What is identity theft?

 - File a complaint with the Federal Trade Commission (FTC)

-You may also want to call 1-877-IDTHEFT, the Federal Trade Commission's toll-free ID Theft Hotlink, where counselors help consumers who want or need more information about dealing with the consequences of identity theft.
+You may also call 1-877-IDTHEFT, the Federal Trade Commission's toll-free ID Theft Hotlink, where counselors help consumers who want or need more information about dealing with the consequences of identity theft.

 For additional up-to-date information on how to protect yourself from identity theft, please visit the FDIC or the Federal Trade Commission websites.